 When you're done adjusting your settings and you are ready to stream, click Next on the top right of the live settings page and allow your browser access to your webcam.
 You will now see two tabs, Webcam and Connect (RTMP).

 The Webcam tab shows our Browser-Based Encoder preview.
-Clicking Webcam Settings allows you to connect your webcam and microphone as inputs and begin streaming directly from your browser.
+Clicking Webcam Settings allows you to connect your webcam and microphone as inputs and begin streaming directly from your desktop browser, provided it supports WebRTC protocol (we recommend Chrome 28+, but Firefox 22+ and Safari 11+ both support WebRTC as well).
 If you have any other connected inputs, such as USB microphones and webcams, these should show up in the dropdown menus as well.
 Some more advanced inputs may require an external encoder to work on Vimeo.

 The Connect tab contains your RTMP URL and Stream Key for your event.
 Copy and paste the RTMP URL and Stream Key into the destination field of your broadcast encoder and when your event is ready to start, just begin streaming from your encoder.
 Your stream signal will be broadcast live to your viewers, regardless of the status of your webcam and the browser encoder.
 We recommend starting a local recording of your stream from within your encoder at this point as well, just in case of any problems with your internet connection.